 4 Common Estate Planning Myths

 Have you heard someone say, “I’m not wealthy, I don’t need a trust”?
-This is a common misconception with respect to estate planning that results in thousands of estates being probated each year.
+This is one of the 4 common estate planning myths resulting in thousands of estates probated each year.

 Estate planning is about much more than preserving your wealth for your loved ones.
 A good estate plan will cover not only death, but your incapacity as well.
-It will provide for what happens if you are incapacitated, who will make your medical decisions, who will act as guardian for your minor children and much more.
+It will provide for your incapacitation and who will make your medical decisions, who will act as guardian for your minor children and much more.

 Estate planning is for anyone that wants to ease the burden their death or illness may have on their loved ones.